 - Protection from negligent hiring litigation – Be sure that you bring on safe people every time.

-- Assurance that thorough details are assembled prior to every hire – References, schools and employers call back on their own time – we’re available to answer every call and we update you in real time, as results are available.
+- Assurance that thorough details are assembled prior to every hire – References, schools, and employers call back on their own time – we’re available to answer every call and we update you in real-time, as results are available.

 - Faster recruiting times – Our business is background checking and we guarantee industry-best turnaround times!

 Job candidates may look to gain an advantage through dishonest means, usually in the form of exaggerations on their resumé.
 Although only 12% of workers admit to embellishing, it is currently estimated that as many as one in three job seekers have included some form of lie on their resumé.
 Universal’s internal statistics and Red Flag rates support this figure.
 Common misrepresentations include candidates lying about their reasons for leaving a job, possibly in an attempt to cover up a dismissal, as well as the candidate lying about the position in which they were employed, in order to appear more experienced.
-Universal has uncovered scenarios where candidates have gone as far as to completely fabricate a period of employment at an organization which has no record of them ever being employed.
+Universal has uncovered scenarios where candidates have gone as far as to completely fabricate a period of employment at an organization that has no record of them ever being employed.

-Other serious offences include candidates lying about the level of education that they have achieved.
+Other serious offenses include candidates lying about the level of education that they have achieved.
 Many job seekers exaggerate the level of degree they have obtained, and some lie about having completed a degree at all!
 The existence of diploma mills and fake education institutions that exchange cash for counterfeit degrees means that checking that an individual actually graduated, and confirming the exact level of award claimed, is essential.

 Screening will also help filter out candidates who may not possess the necessary skills to succeed with your company, which otherwise might result in the employee voluntarily leaving the organization or being terminated for poor performance, both of which can be costly for the company.